 Ferruccio Lamborghini Museum - The Family House

-Entirely redesigned by Tonino Lamborghini, son of Ferruccio, the Museum is today a great monument to the memory of the Brand father and collects the most important mechanical creations of the Taurus House along with the most significant photos of the family archive with the intent of enhancing and giving depth to the figure of Ferruccio, true creative genius of the ‘900 Italian.
+The Ferruccio Lamborghini Museum was inaugurated in 2014 in the small village of Funo di Argelato, in the province of Bologna.
+It is the second of the Lamborghini museums in Emilia Romagna: while the Museum in Sant’Agata Bolognese represents the exhibition space of the brand, the Funo’s Museum is the space in which the Lamborghini family has collected the historical cars that belonged to Ferrucio Lamborghini.Entirely redesigned by Tonino Lamborghini, son of Ferruccio, the Museum is today a great monument to the memory of the father of the brand, and it collects its most important mechanical creations along with the most significant photos of the family archive with the intent of enhancing and giving depth to the figure of Ferruccio.

-Bugatti: The dream factory
+Bugatti: The Blue factory

-After considering the idea of recreating the company in France, founded a new Italian company called Bugatti Automobili SpA with a factory in Campogalliano, specially designed by architect Giampaolo Benedini, and with the aim of attracting highly skilled workers from the Modena area to itself.
+After considering the idea of recreating the company in France, he founded a new Italian company called Bugatti Automobili SpA with a factory in Campogalliano, designed by architect Giampaolo Benedini, in order to attract highly skilled workers from the Modena area.

-Unfortunately, in 1995 the Bugatti Automobili declared bankruptcy, the financial difficulties forced Artioli to sell the industry and to abandon the dreams of glory, but not before having given birth to a series of models such as the accessory version of the EB 110 and the mythical Lotus Elise (at that time the Bugatti brand was also the owner of the Lotus brand), whose name was dedicated to the Artioli daughter, Elisa.
+However, before that, he still managed to create a series of models such as the accessory version of the EB 110 and the legendary Lotus Elise (at that time the Bugatti brand was also the owner of the Lotus brand), named after Artioli’s daughter, Elisa.

-It is entirely open to visitors thanks to the availability of the old caretaker who today accompanies visitors, illustrating both the history and the spaces of the complex.
+It is entirely open to visitors thanks the old caretaker who today accompanies visitors, illustrating both the history and the spaces of the complex.

 Explorer and Adventurer: loves sailing the oceans, climbing the highest mountains and surfing on the waves of the web

-It might also like
+You may also like